Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-initializer-java-app-with-redis-cache.md

 * [Running a Spring Boot Application on a Kubernetes Cluster in the Azure Container Service](deploy-spring-boot-java-app-on-kubernetes.md)

-For more information about using Azure with Java, see the [Azure Java Developer Center] and the [Java Tools for Visual Studio Team Services].
+For more information about using Azure with Java, see the [Azure for Java Developers] and the [Java Tools for Visual Studio Team Services].

 For more information about getting started using Redis Cache with Java on Azure, see [How to use Azure Redis Cache with Java][Redis Cache with Java].